 Number of students

-We typically admit around three undergraduates each year.
+We typically admit around two undergraduates each year.

 Theology, Religion and Philosophy of Religion is a multi-disciplinary subject and the Cambridge syllabus is flexible enough to permit students either to concentrate in certain areas (such as comparative world religions, sociology and anthropology of religion, or biblical studies) or to cover a variety of subjects.
 The course (or Tripos) consists of a one-year Part I and a two-year Part II, the latter being divided into Part IIA (second year) and Part IIB (third year).
 Fuller details of the syllabus can be found on the Faculty's website.